 Easter Blondies

-These Easter Blondies are rich, buttery, and packed with sweet bursts of chocolate from chopped mini eggs.
+These Easter Blondies are rich, buttery and packed with sweet bursts of chocolate from chopped mini eggs.
 They have a chewy texture with crisp, golden edges and a soft center, making them the perfect Easter dessert.

 Easter Blondies with mini Eggs Cut into Squares Close Up

 The colorful candy-coated mini eggs add a festive touch, making these blondies ideal for Easter gatherings, spring celebrations, or as a fun baking activity with the family any time of year.
-Best of all, they’re easy to make with simple pantry staples and come together in just one bowl!

 Jump to: